franulca/home-network-cybersecurity-journey/01b-Gateway-Gauntlet.md

 - **Adopt incrementally, not automatically.**
   One device at a time keeps the system understandable.

-> “Nom Nom taught me that automation without visibility is just chaos with better marketing.”
+> Nom Nom taught me that automation without visibility is just chaos with better marketing.

 ---